MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/New-SPWebApplication.md

 ## PARAMETERS

 ### -AdditionalClaimProvider
-Adds a specific claim provider to the defined Web application.
+Adds a specific claim provider to the defined web application.

 ```yaml
 Type: SPClaimProviderPipeBind[]